VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module gathers the output of scenario runs in data.table and returns it as a list

-* This module step uses data sources including Hardcoded configuration
+* Data sources include Hardcoded configuration
-* This module step uses model types including config file
+* Model types include config file
-* This module step is estimated using the following methods: none
+* Estimation uses the following methods: none
-* This module step is documented in R Script only, no md file produced
+* Documented in R Script only, no md file produced

 The models in this model step are: